chenbachar/daycare/README.md

 # GanOn

-How to get the code?
+Where to find our code?
 -------
 To get the code you must get an invitation to our private [repository](https://bitbucket.org/chen_bachar/daycare).